itsDigvijaysing/What-I-Learned/IITH/Advanced Computer Networks.md

   - **Selective Retransmission**: The sender retransmits not only the lost packet but also any subsequent packets that were lost in the same window.
   - This method helps improve the efficiency of retransmissions and reduces unnecessary data transfers by only sending the specific missing packets.

+# ACN - 28

+## 1. Explicit Congestion Notification (ECN)
+- **ECN** is a network-assisted congestion control mechanism that allows routers to signal congestion without dropping packets.
+  - **Network Router Marking**: When congestion is detected, routers mark packets with ECN bits instead of dropping them, signaling the sender to reduce the transmission rate.
+  - **Benefits**: ECN helps avoid packet loss and the associated delays, improving network performance and preventing congestion collapse.

+---

+## 2. Active Queue Management (AQM)
+- **AQM** algorithms are used by routers to manage the queue of packets in congested networks.
+Several AQM techniques include:
+  - **FIFO (First-In-First-Out)**: A simple queuing method where packets are processed in the order they arrive.
+However, it doesn't address congestion effectively.
+  - **Fair Queuing (RR - Round Robin)**: Distributes bandwidth equally among all active flows to avoid one flow dominating the network.
+  - **Weighted Fair Queuing (WFQ)**: Similar to RR but with adjustable weights, allowing some flows to receive more bandwidth than others based on priority.

+---

+## 3. TCP Congestion Control Schemes
+- **TCP New Reno**: An improved version of TCP Reno with better handling of packet loss and faster recovery using partial ACKs.
+- **TCP Hydra**: A TCP variant designed to address the issues of fairness and efficiency in high-speed networks.
+It uses an optimized approach for bandwidth sharing and congestion control.
+- **TCP BIC (Binary Increase Congestion Control)**: A congestion control algorithm designed for high-speed networks.
+It uses a binary search approach for faster convergence of the sending rate.
+- **Multipath TCP (MPTCP)**: An extension of TCP that allows data to be transmitted over multiple paths simultaneously, improving reliability and throughput.
+- **Split TCP**: A variant of TCP that splits the transmission into multiple segments, with each segment handling different parts of the network path.

+---

+## 4. TCP Fairness
+- **Fairness in TCP**: In ideal conditions, TCP can be fair, but there is no guarantee of fairness because applications can create multiple parallel TCP connections to increase throughput.
+This can lead to unequal bandwidth allocation between different users or applications.

+---

+## 5. Evolution of Transport Layer Functionality
+- **UDP**: Provides a connectionless service for applications requiring fast, low-overhead transmission, but with no reliability or congestion control.
+- **HTTP**: Initially used over TCP, HTTP evolved from version 1.1 (in-order delivery) to version 2 (multiplexed streams), which solved the issue of head-of-line blocking by prioritizing smaller objects first.
+- **SCTP (Stream Control Transmission Protocol)**: A message-oriented transport layer protocol that combines the best aspects of both TCP and UDP.
+It supports multi-homing and provides more flexibility for handling message-based communication.
+  - **SCTP Chunks**: Each chunk holds a certain amount of data, and the space is divided between different chunks, optimizing transmission for large messages.

+---

+## 6. QUIC Protocol
+- **QUIC (Quick UDP Internet Connections)**: A transport protocol designed by Google that focuses on reducing connection establishment latency and improving security.
+  - **Application Layer Security**: Unlike TCP, QUIC integrates security features like encryption directly into the protocol, providing end-to-end security without relying on SSL/TLS.
+  - **Congestion Control**: QUIC uses common congestion control algorithms like **Reno** and **Cubic** to manage network congestion efficiently.

+# ACN - 29

+# ACN - 30

+# ACN - 31

+# ACN - 32

+# ACN - 33

+# ACN - 34